intrpr/3370-fa19/_pages/about.md

 ---
 layout: post
-title: "About This Course"
+title: About This Course
-description: "Learning objectives and previous student experiences"
-date: 2019-08-13
-tags: 3370 about
-comments: true
+permalink: /about/
 ---

 > This is a temporary site used for the Fall 2019 Semester.
 This site should be used in conjunction with [the class Canvas site](https://uvu.instructure.com) and the [class GoREACT site](https://goreact.com).